Five from Finland

 Based in the town of Levi in Finnish Lapland, HaliPuu’s goal is to bring the Arctic nature close to as many people as possible.

-HaliPuu regularly makes international headlines.
-Last year, its Campfire Barista, the unique concept of a coffee sled serving artisan coffee specialities prepared on open fire in Finnish Lapland, won at the Global Culinary Travel Awards.
-In August this year, HaliPuu will be hosting the fourth annual Tree Hugging World Championships.
+HaliPuu, whose name translates to “a tree to hug”, regularly makes international headlines.
+In 2022, its Campfire Barista, the unique concept of a coffee sled serving artisan coffee specialities prepared on open fire in Finnish Lapland, won at the Global Culinary Travel Awards.
+In August this year, HaliPuu will be hosting the fifth annual Tree Hugging World Championships.

-Jeffrey Meneses and Kiia Koistinen founded their company, Taiga Times, out of a passion for Finnish nature.
+Jeffrey and Kiia Meneses founded their company, Taiga Times, out of a passion for Finnish nature.

 “We wanted to operate in Helsinki because there are good nature opportunities nearby and from Helsinki you can organise day trips for those on a city vacation,” explained Kiia.